dwave-examples/3d-bin-packing/README.md

 ![eq1](_static/eq1.png)

 The second term in the objective ensures that the height of the case at top of each bin is minimized.
-This objective is weekly considered in the first objective term, here we give more importance to it.
+This objective is weakly considered in the first objective term, here we give more importance to it.

 ![eq2](_static/eq2.png)